Student-centric advice and objective recommendations

 By seeing how other parts of the world live, you’ll gain a greater compassion for people everywhere.
 When you see the many different ways that people live and the different beliefs they hold, you’ll be seeing a bigger portrait of what it means to be human.

-This trait will come in handy anywhere you go – you’ll find it easier to get along with people, to see where they’re coming from, and why they act the way they act.
+This trait will come in handy anywhere you go.
+You will undoubtedly find it easier to get along with people, to see where they’re coming from, and why they act the way they do.
 These are all skills that carry over into family life, the workplace, traveling, and pretty much anything you do.

 Also see: Top scholarships for college freshmen